Camille Paglia: Education

 In 1964, Paglia entered Harpur College at Binghamton University.
 The same year, Paglia's poem "Atrophy" was published in the local newspaper.
 She later said that she was trained to read literature by poet Milton Kessler, who "believed in the responsiveness of the body, and of the activation of the senses to literature ...
 And oh did I believe in that".
-In 1968, she graduated from Harpur as class valedictorian.

 According to Paglia, while in college she punched a "marauding drunk", and takes pride in having been put on probation for committing 39 pranks.
+In 1968, Paglia received her B.A. degree in English from Binghamton University in 1968, graduating from Harpur as class valedictorian.

-Paglia attended Yale as a graduate student, and she claims to have been the only open lesbian at Yale Graduate School from 1968 to 1972.
+Paglia then attended Yale Graduate School where she obtained an M.Phil. degree in 1971.
+She claims to have been the only open lesbian at Yale from 1968 to 1972.
 At Yale, Paglia quarreled with Rita Mae Brown, whom she later characterized as "then darkly nihilist," and argued with the New Haven, Connecticut, Women's Liberation Rock Band when they dismissed The Rolling Stones as sexist.
 Paglia was mentored by Harold Bloom.
 Sexual Personae was then titled "The Androgynous Dream: the image of the androgyne as it appears in literature and is embodied in the psyche of the artist, with reference to the visual arts and the cinema."

 In 1973, Paglia drove to an appearance by Susan Sontag at Dartmouth, hoping to arrange for her to speak at Bennington, but found it difficult to find the money for Sontag's speaking fee.
 Paglia staged a poster campaign urging students to attend Sontag's appearance.
 Sontag arrived at Bennington Carriage Barn, where she was to speak, more than an hour late, and then began reading what Paglia recalled as a "boring and bleak" short story about "nothing" in the style of a French New Novel.

+Through her further study of the classics and the scholarly work of Jane Ellen Harrison, James George Frazer, Erich Neumann and others, Paglia developed a theory of sexual history that diverged sharply from several ideas then fashionable at the time, leading to her criticism of Marija Gimbutas, Carolyn Heilbrun, Kate Millett and others.
+She laid out her ideas on matriarchy, androgyny, homosexuality, sadomasochism and other topics in her doctoral dissertation Sexual Personae: The Androgyne in Literature and Art, which she defended in 1974 to earn her Ph.D. from Yale University.